Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Linear panel models

 \paragraph{Growing number of factors:} Finally, we consider a situation where $f$ is growing with $T_0$.
 In this case, some factors are bound to be weak as long as the variance of the outcome is bounded.
 Formally, this means that $\sigma^2(j)$ has to decrease with $j$, and we assume that it decreases at polynomial rate $\sigma^2(j) \sim T_0 j^{-\kappa}$, where $\kappa>1$.
 We also assume that the factor $\psi_{T_0+1}$ is typical, in a sense that $\xi_j^2 \sim \frac{\sigma^2(j)}{ T_0}$.\footnote{Formally, $\sigma^2(j) = u_j^{\top}\Psi v_j$ and $\xi_j = u_j^{\top} \psi_{T_0+1}$, where $u_j$ and $v_j$ are the corresponding singular vectors.
 Suppose $v_1 = \left(\frac{1}{\sqrt{T_0-K}},\dots, \frac{1}{\sqrt{T_0 - K}}\right)$ and thus $\frac{1}{\sqrt{T_0-K}}v_1$ corresponds to averaging over time.
 In this case, $\frac{u_1^{\top}\Psi v_1}{\sqrt{T_0-K} } = u_1^{\top} \overline{\psi}$, where $ \overline{\psi} :=\frac{1}{T_0 -K}\sum_{t > K}^{T_0} \psi_t$.
 As a result, $\frac{1}{\sqrt{T_0-K}}\sigma(1) \sim \xi_1 = u_1^{\top} \psi_{T_0+1}$ as long as $ \overline{\psi}$ is close to $\psi_{T_0+1}$.} In this case, using the upper bound \eqref{eq:gen_bound} we get:

 This example demonstrates that $\Tef$ can behave as $T_0^{1-\frac1{\kappa}}$ in models where the dimension of the factors is large.
-Notably, the logic for a slower rate here is different than in the weak-factor example from Section \ref{sec:assum}.
+Notably, the logic for a slower rate here is different than in the policy shock example in Section \ref{subsec:exm}.
 There the factor was irrelevant for explaining the past but was very relevant for predicting the future.
 In the current model, the factors less critical in explaining the past are also less important in predicting the future.
-However, one cannot simply ignore most of the irrelevant factors because, when taken together, they become sufficiently strong.
+However, one cannot ignore most of the irrelevant factors because, when taken together, they become sufficiently strong.

 We use the derivations above to state another corollary of Theorem \ref{th:const_share}. \begin{corollary} Suppose (a) Assumptions \ref{as:pot_outcomes} - \ref{as:sel} hold; (b) $Y_{t}(0)$ satisfies \eqref{eq:int_fe}, $\sigma^2(j) \sim T_0 j^{-\kappa}$ and $\xi_j^2 \sim \frac{\sigma^2(j)}{ T_0}$, where $\kappa > 3$; (c) $\lo$ satisfies \eqref{eq:assign_model_if} with $\left(\xi_j^{(sel)}\right)^2 \sim \frac{\sigma^2(j)}{ T_0}$; (d) $\eta, \epsilon_{1},\dots, \epsilon_{T_0+1}$ are independent mean-zero random variables with the uniformly bounded subgaussian norms, and $ 0< \sigma^2_{\min} \le \mathbb{V}[\epsilon_{t}] \le \sigma^2_{\max} <\infty$; (e) $T_0 \ll n^{\frac{\kappa}{\kappa+1}}$, and $\zeta = O(1)$.
 Then we have